pyth-network/publisher-utils/README.md

   getAccount for Pyth BTC/USD price feed: 47.8 ± 16.8 ms p90: 59.5 p95: 64.9 p99: 167.0
 ```

+The first phase of the program runs basic sanity checks on the RPC node.
+At the moment, the only check is that repeated calls to `getSlot` never return an earlier slot than the previous call.
-This output shows how average and tail latency of each API call grows as load increases.
+The second load testing phase shows how average and tail latency of each API call grows as load increases.